 Sometimes, they increase their alcohol or nonprescription drug use during the high periods ______ .

-- this story fits me very well, or almost perfectly
+____ A. This story fits me very well, or almost perfectly.

-- this story fits me to some degree, but not in most respects
+____ C. This story fits me to some degree, but not in most respects.

-- this story doesn’t really describe me at all
+____ D. This story doesn’t really describe me at all.

-Now please go back and put a check after each sentence in the paragraph above that accurately describes you.
-Print this page, or just keep track of your “checks” on a blank page).
-When you are done, total the number of check marks.
+Put a check after each sentence in the paragraph above that accurately describes you.
+You can print the paragraph and then score it, or just keep track of your checks on a blank page.